Kala Gujran

-Kala Gujran is near Jhelum City.It is home to two major mosques, Jamia Masjid Chaudrian & Jamia Masjid Gujran on Ch Ghulam Ahmad Road.
-Pakistan Tobacco Company is also situated here.
-There is a small industrial estate in which there are approximately 80 small Mills.
-Until its recent decline the Fauji Mill complex was a major employer in the area, it used to produce cloth for export and distribution nationally.
+Kala Gujran is near Jhelum City.
+It is home to two major mosques, Jamia Masjid Chaudrian & Jamia Masjid Gujran on Ch Ghulam Ahmad Road.
+A cigarette factory of Pakistan Tobacco Company is situated here.
+There is a small industrial estate with around 80 small factories.
+Until its recent decline, the Fauji Mill complex was a major employer in the area.
+It used to produce cloth for export and distribution nationally.

 Pakistan national motorway 2 named G.T.
 Road (General Trunk Road) passes through the town.
 There are two major bus stops, named Phatik and Kala Mor.
 The Rescue 1122 office is also situated there.

 History

 Kala Gujran is located on the route of the old GT road and predates the city of Jhelum in its importance.
 It has been a significant market town and Gujjar stronghold since ancients times with the Hindu and then the Sikhs rulers leaving relics in the old bazaar.

 In particular the area surrounding the old school has lakes locally known as the five sisters, so called as they drained into each other with five pippal trees planted in line.
 There were five ancient Hindu temples (mandirs) on the site, abandoned and subsequently destroyed during Partition.
 The leading temple had a traceable tunnel leading directly to a covered "kooh" (Persian water wheel irrigation system in an outpost agricultural settlement) on the town's northbound outskirts, along the Chak Jamal Rd.
 This was reputedly run by a powerful courtesan presumably to afford safe passage for the chieftains or priests during times of conflict.
 There are reports of some local "koohs" having tablets of stone at the bottom with carvings dating back hundreds of years.

 There are also planted Sacred Fig (Ficus religiosa) "Pippal" trees in a line going from Kala Gujran up to what is now known as the Mangla Fort affording an identifiable safe route passage to the fort at Mangla also known as Ramkot.
 It is not known if the passages could be traced from Rohtas or Tilla Jogian to Mangla forts but part of it most definitely passes from Kala Gujran to Mangla.
 In Tilla Jogian and ancient Ramkot (now Mangla) there are also similar lakes or tanks that drain into each other.
 The elders and historian bards of the Kala Gujran locale speak of people including in recent times having their ears pierced in line with what has been happening in the Tilla Jogian and Kala Gujran areas for centuries.
 The lakes and the school are currently in a neglected state and the mandirs have gone with the only trace left being a few marble floor tiles.

 The Gujjars of the area have variously been described as a problematic but powerful tribe in particular the Tikri Gujjar clan.
 There are references to the Tikkri Gujjars being an important tribe in the area and beyond with towns and regions named after the tribe.